ethyca/fides/clients/privacy-center/README.md

       - This can be a single boolean which will apply when the user has not modified their consent.
       - Or this can be an object with consent values that depend on the user's consent context, such as whether they are using Global Privacy Control.
 See [fides-js](../packages/fides-js/README.md#consent-context) for details.
-    - The cookie keys that will be available to [fides.js](../packages/fides-js/README.md), which can be used to access a user's consent choices on outside of the Privacy Center.
+    - The cookie keys that will be available to [fides.js](../packages/fides-js/README.md), which can be used to access a user's consent choices outside of the Privacy Center.
     - Whether the user's consent choice should be propagated to any configured third party services (executable).
 Note that currently, only one option may be marked `executable` at a time.

 You can also add any CSS you'd like to the page by adding it to the `config.css` file inside the `config` directory.